-Temperature and Power Output: The Power Hub can deliver full output in an ambient temperature up to 40 $^{\circ}$ C (104 $^{\circ}$ F).
+Temperature and Power Output: The Power Hub charge controller charge controller can deliver full output in an ambient temperature of up to 40 °C (104 °F).
 If an overtemperature condition exists, the charge controller will cycle on/off, reducing average power delivery to within safe limits.
 During thermal shutdown, the charge status indicator will display an OFF condition.